-Again, the parents, the Head Teacher and the Inclusion Manager should be informed and a record kept in the incident book found in the Head Teacher's office.
+Again, the parents, the Head Teacher and the Inclusion Manager should be informed and a record kept on CPOMs..

 Before and after school routines:

 Children with additional needs may need a different routine set up for them before and after school.
 This should be agreed with the Head teacher, child and the parent/carer.